tkreyche/I75W-Raymarine-Autopilot/README.md

 The display emulates what is shown on the Tillerpilot screen, and only supports the two primary modes: Standby and Auto.
 There are additional status indicators.

 __Standby Mode:__
-* The top line show "C" (for compass) and the magnetic compass heading.
+* The top line shows the magnetic compass heading.
 Raymarine calls this "the boat’s current compass heading."
 Signal K calls this navigation.headingMagnetic.
 The value is dependent on Tillerpilot calibration and will probably differ from magnetic heading sent from other instruments.
 * No other lines are shown.

 __Auto Mode:__
 * The top line is the same as in Standby Mode:  C (for compass) and the magnetic compass heading.
-* The middle line shows "A" (for Auto) and the target heading.
+* The next line shows the target heading.
 Raymarine calls this the "locked autopilot heading."
 Signal K calls this steering.autopilot.target.headingMagnetic.
 On the Tiller Pilot screen, this display replaces the C + mag heading..this display shows both.
 * A third line is reservered.

 __Status Indicators:__\